a10networks/a10-vmware-templates/README.md

 - **VMware VSphere**<br>
 The pre-requisite to using this option is to download the scripts first by the user, upload script to VMware VSphere cloud assembly and select parameters. <br>
-For more information on using this option please refer to VMware documentation:https://documentation.a10networks.com/IaC/VMware/1_0_0/html/VMware_TEMP_Responsive_HTML5/Default.htm#vmwareTOC
+For more information on using this option please refer to [release 1.0.0 documentation](https://documentation.a10networks.com/IaC/VMware/1_0_0/html/VMware_TEMP_Responsive_HTML5/Default.htm#vmwareTOC)

 ## How to download the A10 vThunder image